gnuton/docker-openvpnas/README.md

-Point your broswer to ```https://vpn.yourdomain.org``` Enter your credential (username: openvpn, password: the one you chose in $PSWD) Go to Configuration > Server Network Settings > Enter your Hostname or IP Address You can add new change the authentication method (Local/PAM/Radius).
+Point your broswer to ```https://vpn.yourdomain.org``` Enter your credential (username: openvpn, password: the one you chose in $PSWD) Go to Configuration > Server Network Settings > Enter your Hostname or IP Address

+You can select the authentication method (Local/PAM/Radius).
+PAM is the default one.
-By default local DB is used.
-You can add new users through the web interface.
+You can switch to local and add new users through the web interface if you like it.

 ##Usage
-OpenVPN AS exposes configuration which can be automatically imported by openvpn clients through it server at https://vpn.yourdomain.org
+OpenVPN AS exposes configuration which can be automatically imported by OpenVPN clients through the server at https://vpn.yourdomain.org

 ##Persistent storage
 OpenVPN AS and its configuration get stored in a volume called ovpnas.
 The SSL certificates go in the volume sslcerts.